utsanjan/Android-Pin-Bruteforce/README.md

 ### Check the cables

 The OTG cable should be connected to the locked Android phone.
-The regular USB cable should be connected to the Nethunter phone.
+<br>The regular USB cable should be connected to the Nethunter phone.

 ### Diagnostics